jundalisay/connext/README.md

 ## TODO

-- Learn Streamlit to hide the data in the prompt and send the data only at the first question
+- Learn Streamlit to send the data only at the first question

 ## Author